open-sauced/release/README.md

 If you have an `action.yml` present, our config will attempt to adjust the container version to the newly pushed `npm` and `docker` tags.

+### Manifest.json

+Unless you have a `manifest.json` present in your root folder, this module is not added to the release config.

+If you have a `manifest.json` present, our config will attempt to adjust the `version` value to the newly pushed `npm` and `docker` tags.

 ### Docker

 Unless you have a `Dockerfile` present in your root folder, this module is not added to the release config.